yochaim/p/Untitled4.md

 problems:

 1. There are no free text processing tools like Stemming which support the Hebrew language
-2. There is no good sets of stopwords
+2. There is no good sets of stopwords </br>
-Preprocessing phase is very crucial to accurate classification model training!</br>
+Preprocessing phase is very crucial to accurate classification model training!